api3dao/old-api3-docs/docs/next/reference/protocols/request-response/sponsor-wallet.md

 ## Deriving the address of the sponsor wallet

 Sponsors need to keep their sponsor wallet topped up if they want the Airnode to be able to fulfill requests made by their requesters.
-A sponsor can derive their sponsor wallet for a specific Airnode in JS (using ethers.js).
+A sponsor can derive their sponsor wallet account for a specific Airnode in JS (using ethers.js) with the Airnode's `xpub`.

 <Fix>Does this code need any corrections.
-Why are we not using the admin package here?</Fix>
+Why are we not using the admin package here?
+This is a problem `m/0/${requesterIndex}`?</Fix>
 ```js
 hdNode = ethers.utils.HDNode.fromExtendedKey(xpub);
 sponsorWalletNode = hdNode.derivePath(`m/0/${requesterIndex}`);